google/xls/docs_src/README.md

 ## Community

-Discussions about XLS - development, debugging, usage, etc:
+Discussions about XLS - development, debugging, usage, etc.:

--   Ideally happen in the
+-   Ideally happen in
     [XLS repo GitHub discussions](https://github.com/google/xls/discussions)
--   But, if you feel email is a better venue for the discussion, there is also an [xls-dev mailing list](https://groups.google.com/g/xls-dev) -- please prefer GitHub discussions if possible as they are searchable and can be easily cross-referenced and converted to the issue tracker
+-   But, if you feel email is a better venue for the discussion, there is also an [xls-dev mailing list](https://groups.google.com/g/xls-dev) -- please prefer GitHub discussions if possible as they are searchable and can be easily cross-referenced and converted to an issue in the issue tracker

 ## Contributors

 The following are
-[contributors](https://github.com/google/xls/graphs/contributors) to the XLS project, see our
+[contributors](https://github.com/google/xls/graphs/contributors) to the XLS project; see our
 [contributing documentation](https://google.github.io/xls/contributing/) and
 [good first issues](https://github.com/google/xls/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22)
 if you're interested in contributing, or reach out via